EbookFoundation/oapen-suggestion-service/README.md

 You can find the code for the mining engine in `oapen-engine/`.

+Information about running the mining engine is in [`oapen-engine/README.md`](oapen-engine/README.md).

 **Base dependencies**:
 * Python v3.10
 * PIP package manager